MSU HRPP Manual Section 3-1

 MSU Human Research Protection Program Plan

 The Michigan State University (MSU) Human Research Protection Program’s (HRPP) primary mission is the protection of individuals who are the subjects of research.
-MSU is committed to following the ethical standards described in the Belmont Report, and all applicable federal, state, and local regulations and university policies and procedures.
+MSU is committed to following the ethical standards described in the Belmont Report, and all applicable federal, state, and local regulations and university policies and procedures related to human research protection.
 The HRPP at MSU sets forth the structure, policies, and procedures to implement this mission and commitment.
-The processes of education, review, and monitoring described in the HRPP serve to ensure the safe and ethical conduct of research.
+The processes of education, review, and monitoring described in the HRPP serve to ensure the safe and ethical conduct of human research.

 Communications between the MSU offices and units may occur on a protocol specific basis or may be of a programmatic nature.
 When issues arise on a specific research study, meetings may be scheduled as needed between the units.
 Additional meetings may be scheduled on an as needed basis between the units to discuss issues or communication strategies that are programmatic in nature.

 Communication between the MSU units related to human research protection also helps to assure that all institutional approvals will be in place before the research is initiated.
-However, it is the responsibility of the principal investigator (PI) to assure that all appropriate institutional approvals, including those related to human subject protection, are in place prior to initiation of the research.
-Some research studies may only require Institutional Review Board (IRB) review and approval; others may require other institutional approvals.
-The communications and additional requirements described in this policy between the HRPP and other university offices and units provide steps and communication mechanisms to facilitate and assist the PI to assure that all appropriate institutional approvals are in place before the initiation of the research.
+However, it is the responsibility of the principal investigator (PI) to ensure that all appropriate institutional approvals, including those related to human subject protection, are in place prior to initiation of the research.
+Some research studies may only require HRPP or Institutional Review Board (IRB) approval or determination; others may require other institutional approvals.
+The communications and additional requirements described in this document between the HRPP and other university offices and units provide steps and communication mechanisms to facilitate and assist the PI to assure that all appropriate institutional approvals are in place before the initiation of the research.
 Other units not described in this document may also be notified and/or assigned as an ancillary reviewer in the MSU IRB online system as appropriate.

 Institutional Review Boards (IRB)